Student talking with an advisor in their office

 How to Appeal a Financial Aid Denial due to SAP

 Make sure your written statement explains why you did not do well and what has changed so you can be successful in the future.
 Supporting documents are important.
-Without them your appeal may be denied.
-You must resolve the reason for your appeal so you can return to school and do your course work.
+Without them, your appeal may be denied.
+You must resolve the reason for your appeal so you can return to school and do your coursework.
 If the condition or situation is not resolved, we will not review your appeal.

 What Happens After Your Appeal is Denied?